AzonInc/Doorman/README.md

     <br>
 </h1>

-This repository contains the source files for the Doorman S3 Intercom Gateway, a device which lets you connect your [TCS](https://www.tcsag.de/) or [Koch](https://www.kochag.ch/) Intercom to any home automation system.
+This repository contains the source files for the Doorman S3 Intercom Gateway, a device which lets you connect your [TCS](https://www.tcsag.de/) or [Koch](https://www.kochag.ch/) intercom to any home automation system.

+However it's not limited to TCS and Koch intercoms only.
+With the integrated relais you can easily simulate a button press to trigger the door opener or the light (up to 40V, max 2.5A).

+If your intercom is not a TCS or Koch one but operates on a 2-wire bus (14-24V) it might be possible to implement other protocols as well.

+You could also monitor the voltage level on older intercoms (14-24V) by replacing the tcs_intercom component with a template Binary Sensor combined with ADC and trigger specific actions based on it.

 <!--
 ## 📦 Interested in buying one?